mmahmoodictbd/rock-paper-scissors/README.md

 ### Improvements to make
 - Cover more unit tests and ITs cases.
 - Add web module to play on web.
 - Generate and check OWASP report.
+- Add logging.